 Jennie Batchelor is an academic, author and speaker.
 She has written and edited several books on women's writing, eighteenth-century dress and early women's magazines, and gives public lectures and writes articles and guest blogs on these and other subjects.
 She can regularly be heard on podcasts, the radio and sometimes on TV.
-She is Professor of Eighteenth-Century Studies at the University of Kent.
+She is Head of Department and Professor of Eighteenth-Century and Romantic Studies at the University of York.

 Jennie’s longstanding interest in the history of fashion and needlework led to her curation of ‘The Great Lady’s Magazine Stitch Off’, a project for which people around the world recreated rare, surviving embroidery patterns from the Lady’s Magazine for an exhibition to commemorate the 200th anniversary of the publication of Jane Austen’s Emma at Chawton House Library.
 She is Patron of the Kent branch of the Jane Austen Society.

 The Lady's Magazine (1770-1832) and the Making of Literary History

 My new book was published in August 2022.
 Putting the book has been a labour of love and the product of over 10 years' research into the first modern women's magazine, its contents, publishers, readers, contributors and the novelists (like Jane Austen and Charlotte Bronte) it influenced.

 I am delighted to announce that this book has been published on Open Access.
 The ebook can be downloaded from the Edinburgh University Press website, here.